sachinkumar579/restful-web-service/README.md

 # restful-web-service
-This is a restful web service project
+This is a RESTful web service project

+Frameworks and tools used
+- Spring Boot to create Restful interface
+- gradle for build